cairn-monnaie/cel/README.md

      Using mailcatcher (see _Development_ subsection), emails sent during a testing phase can be displayed.
      A log file is available : ./docker/logs/test.log

+     Generating test data from scratch on Cyclos-side  (should be done after installation) `python init_test_data.py  \`echo -n admin_network:@@bbccdd | base64 \`` This script first generates a set of users with an identic password : @@bbccdd.
+     Then, it credits some users with 1000 units of account (all  the users in a given city : Grenoble by default) Finally, a specified user (labonnepioche by default) makes some scheduled payments.

      Testing the source code
      `docker-compose exec engine ./vendor/bin/phpunit`
+     The bootstrap is automatically called when phpunit is requested : tests/bootstrap.php.
+It fills the MySQL database with respect to the Cyclos database for consistency purposes, using a symfony custom console command.
+If the testing database already contains users, the command does nothing.

+     Tests isolation
+     In order to ensure MySQL database integrity, any begun transaction is rolled back at the end of each test.
+This way, we always work with the same database content between each test.
+This process is automatically set up with the doctrine-test-bundle bundle.

+     **Warning**
+     If a test executes a transaction in the Cyclos database, a kind of dissociation between MySQL and Cyclos database may occur, as the corresponding transaction would be rolled back (see Tests isolation part above).
+     Example : The user John Doe, in a functional test, changes its password from @@bbccdd to @bcdefgh.
+This operation will be rolled back in MySQL database but persisted in Cyclos.
+Then, if you re-run the same test, it will fail because, in Cyclos, John Doe's password is not @@bbccdd anymore.
+     Workaround : if a test executes a transaction in the Cyclos database, expicitely commit the transaction before the end of the test
+     `public function testMyTestWhichChangesCyclosDatabase()
+     {
+    // ... something thats changes the Cyclos DB state
+    \DAMA\DoctrineTestBundle\Doctrine\DBAL\StaticDriver::commit();
+     }`